 He sailed for Suez, Egypt on the 9 October 1915 arriving on 22 November 1915 as a Sergeant, C Company, New Zealand Rifle Brigade, 2nd Battalion; the same Brigade as his brother.
 He was promoted to 2nd Lieutenant and then Lieutenant and worked as the Quartermaster coordinating equipment, materials, and systems from Headquarters to the units in the field.

 After the war, on the return voyage back to New Zealand, a system of voluntary educational classes was organised for the soldiers to help them back into civilian life.
 Agriculture was most popular topic and many other topics such as, fruit farming, beekeeping, plumbing, electricity, bookkeeping, motor mechanics, law, English, and French were provided.
 Charles lectured on French.

-Charles was married in 1918 in London to Ninette Padieu of French descent.
+Charles was married in 1918 in London to a young French woman, Ninette Padiou.
 They had two sons; both of whom served in the Second World War.
 They were Philippe Charles Marsack (RNZAF then Army) and Raymond Oliver Marsack (NZ402264)